natrixIsBack/Discord-Moderation-Bot/README.md

 ## Setup Instructions

-Insttal discord.js lastest version.
+Insttal discord.js lastest version. <br>
-Put your Bot informations in `config.json` file (get token and more from the Discord Developer Portal) Run `index.js`
+Put your Bot informations in `config.json` file (get token and more from the Discord Developer Portal)<br>
+Run `index.js`